-- 1.18 The Authority's scheme of virement sets out the Authority's treatment of year end balances.
-It is administered by the Director of Finance and Procurement within guidelines set by the Authority.
-Any variation from the scheme of virement (as set out above) requires the approval of the Authority. - 1.19 The rules below cover arrangements for the transfer of resources between accounting years i.e., a carry-forward.
-For the purposes of this scheme, a budget heading is a line in the estimates report (or, as a minimum, at an equivalent level to the standard service sub division as defined by CIPFA in its Service Expenditure Analysis).
+- 1.18 The rules below cover arrangements for the transfer of resources between accounting years i.e., a carry-forward. - 1.19 For the purposes of this scheme, a budget heading is a line in the estimates report (or, as a minimum, at an equivalent level to the standard service sub division as defined by CIPFA in its Service Expenditure Analysis).